-Dr. Garden's research draws on fiction, autobiography, film, and video, as well as critical approaches to disability, gender, sexuality, and ethnicity, to examine socio-cultural and ethical issues related to illness, disability, deafness, and health care.
-Her current research explores literary and critical paradigms that move understandings of dementia and decision-making in healthcare beyond reason.
+Dr. Garden's research draws on fiction, autobiography, film, and video, as well as critical approaches to disability, deafness, gender, sexuality, and race/ethnicity, to examine socio-cultural and ethical issues related to illness, embodiment, health, and health care.
+Her current research explores literary and critical paradigms that can move understandings of dementia, quality of life, and personhood beyond reason.
 She has published in journals such as New Literary History, Disability Studies Quarterly, the Journal of Medical Humanities, the Journal of Clinical Ethics, Academic Medicine, and the Journal of General Internal Medicine.

-Dr. Garden is Executive Director of and teaches in the Consortium for Culture and Medicine, an inter-institutional and inter-disciplinary organization that brings together faculty and graduate and undergraduate students from medicine, nursing, the humanities, and the social and basic sciences.
-She is course director for the Health Care Ethics course for nursing and health professions students.
-She teaches bioethics and disability ethics to medical students and teaches community engagement and cultural humility in a required master's in public health course.
+Dr. Garden is Executive Director of the Consortium for Culture and Medicine, an inter-institutional and inter-disciplinary organization that brings together faculty and graduate and undergraduate students from medicine, nursing, the humanities, and the social and basic sciences.
+She is course director for Upstate’s Health Care Ethics course for nursing and health professions students and teaches bioethics and disability ethics to medical students.
+She is also Co-Chair of the Dean’s Disability Inclusion Task Force.

-Dr. Garden helped to found and is currently president of the Modern Language Association's Medical Humanities and Health Studies Forum and serves on the editorial boards of the Journal of Medical Humanities, the Journal of Clinical Ethics, and Literature and Medicine.
+Dr. Garden helped to found and was a member (2015-2018) and president (2016-2017) of the executive committee of the Modern Language Association's Medical Humanities and Health Studies Forum.
+She helped to found, and is on the steering committee for, the Health Humanities Consortium.
+She serves on the editorial boards of the Journal of Medical Humanities, Literature and Medicine, the Journal of Clinical Ethics.
 From 2005 to 2011, she led the Literature, Arts, and Medicine Affinity Group for the American Society for Bioethics and Humanities.

 Dr. Garden may be reached at 315.464.8451 or at firstname.lastname@example.org.